cortexlabs/nucleus/README.md

 ## Pod integration

 When deploying a Nucleus model server within a K8s pod, there are some things to keep in mind:
-* A readiness probe can be added for checking when `/run/workspace/api_readiness.txt` is present on the filesystem.
+* A readiness probe can be added to check when `/run/workspace/api_readiness.txt` is present on the filesystem.
 This is highly recommended as otherwise, your pod could refuse requests before it's ready.
 * A shared volume (at `/mnt`) between the handler container and the TFS container is necessary.
 This is only necessary when the `type` is of `tensorflow`.

 ## Multi-model